Complex and Adaptive Dynamical Systems: A Primer: Robustness of Random Networks

 where $H_n^{(r)}$ is the $n$th harmonic number of order~$r$:

-The number of vertices present is $F_0(1)$, see Eq.\ (\ref{networks1_def_F_0}), or $F_0(1)/\sum_k p_k$, since the degree distribution $p_k$ is normalized.
-If we remove a certain fraction $f_c$ of the vertices we reach the transition determined by Eq.\ (\ref{networks1_def_H_k_c}):
+The number of vertices present is $F_0(1)$, see Eq.~(\ref{networks1_def_F_0}), or $F_0(1)/\sum_k p_k$, since the degree distribution $p_k$ is normalized.
+If we remove a certain fraction $f_c$ of the vertices we reach the transition determined by Eq.~(\ref{networks1_def_H_k_c}):

 It is impossible to determine $k_c$ from (\ref{networks1_def_H_k_c}) and (\ref{networks1_def_f_c}) to get $f_c$ in closed form.
-One can however solve Eq.~(\ref{networks1_def_H_k_c}) numerically for $k_c$ and substitute it into (\ref{networks1_def_f_c}).
-The results are shown in Fig.\ \ref{networks1_criticalFraction}, as a function of exponent $\alpha$.
-The network is very susceptible with respect to a biased removal of highest-degree vertices. \begin{itemize} \item A removal of more than about 3\% of the highest degree vertices leads always to a destruction of the giant connected component.
-Maximal robustness is achieved for $\alpha\approx 2.2$, which is actually close to the exponents measured in some real-world networks. \item Networks with $\alpha<2$ have no finite mean, $\sum_k k/k^2\to\infty$, and therefore make little sense physically. \item Networks with $\alpha>\alpha_c=3.4788...$ have no giant connected component.
+One can, however, solve Eq.~(\ref{networks1_def_H_k_c}) numerically for $k_c$ and substitute it into {Eq.~}(\ref{networks1_def_f_c}).
+The results are shown in Fig.~\ref{networks1_criticalFraction}, as a function of {the} exponent $\alpha$.
+The network is very susceptible with respect to a biased removal of highest-degree vertices. \begin{itemize} \item[--] A removal of more than about 3\% of the highest degree vertices {always leads} to a destruction of the giant connected component.
+Maximal robustness is achieved for $\alpha\approx 2.2$, which is actually close to the exponents measured in some real-world networks. \item[--]Networks with $\alpha<2$ have no finite mean, $\sum_k k/k^2\to\infty$, and therefore make little sense physically. \item[--]Networks with $\alpha>\alpha_c=3.4788{\ldots}$ have no giant connected component.
 The critical exponent $\alpha_c$ is given by the percolation condition $H_\infty^{(\alpha-2)}= 2 H_\infty^{(\alpha-1)}$, see Eq.~(\ref{networks1_mrcondition}). \end{itemize}

-\section{Small-world models}
+\section{Small-World Models}

 Random graphs and random graphs with arbitrary degree distribution show no clustering in the thermodynamic limit, in contrast to real-world networks.
-It is therefore important to find methods to generate graphs which have a finite clustering coefficient and, at the same time, the small world property.
+It is therefore important to find methods to generate graphs that have a finite clustering coefficient and, at the same time, the small-world property.

-\underline{\bf Clustering in lattice models}\\ Lattice models and random graphs are two extreme cases of network models.
-In Fig.~\ref{networks1_1D} we illustrate simple one-dimensional lattice with connectivity $z=2,4$.
-We consider periodic boundary conditions, {\it viz} the chain wraps around on itself in a ring.
-We then can calculate the clustering coefficient $C$ exactly. \begin{itemize} \item\underline{One-dimensional lattice}\\ The number of clusters can be easily counted.
-One finds
+\runinhead{Clustering in Lattice Models} Lattice models and random graphs are two extreme cases of network models.
+In Fig.~\ref{networks1_1D} we illustrate a simple one-dimensional lattice with connectivity $z=2,4$.
+We consider periodic boundary conditions, viz the chain wraps around itself in a ring.
+We then can calculate the clustering coefficient $C$ exactly.